 Output: New reaction map

-- (required) The materials must exist in a materials library (Materials > DNA Materials, Microbial Materials, or Protein Materials)
+- (required) The materials must exist in a materials library (Materials > DNA Materials, Microbial Materials, Cell Cultures, Protein Materials, or Reagents)

-- If the materials do not exist yet, use the header to go to Materials > DNA Materials, Microbial Materials, or Protein Materials > ‘New Material’ or ‘Upload’
+- If the materials do not exist yet, use the header to go to Materials > DNA Materials, Microbial Materials, Cell Cultures, Protein Materials, Reagents > ‘New’ or ‘Upload’

 You can find the Create Reaction Map tool under Tools > Tool Library.
 To launch the tool, click ‘Launch Tool’.

 The tool will walk you through several steps to generate a reaction map.
 You need to complete each step before proceeding to the next.
-After completing a step, the completed step mark (circle) will turn green with a check mark.
-You can always use the ‘previous’ button to go back to previous steps.
+After completing a step, the completed step mark (circle) will turn green with a checkmark.
+You can always use the ‘previous’ button to go back to any previous step.

-1. Define Reaction Map: Give a name to the reaction map and select either ‘Assembly_Reaction’, ‘Clonal_Transformation’, ‘Protein_Purification’, or ‘PCR_Reaction’ as the reaction map type.
+1. Define Reaction Map: Give a name to the reaction map and select either ‘Assembly_Reaction’, ‘Conjugation', 'Transformation’, ‘Protein_Purification’, or ‘PCR_Reaction’ as the reaction map type.

 Click on ‘Add Reaction’ to add a reaction to the reaction map.
 Name the reaction.

-Click on the (+) next to the ‘Inputs’ field to select input materials from the inventory.
+Click on the "Input Materials" drop-down menu to select input materials from the inventory.
 The types of input materials to be selected depend on the reaction map type.
 For example, if you define a microbial (clonal) transformation reaction, your input materials should be a DNA material and a microbial material.
 If you define an assembly reaction, your input materials would be DNA materials.

-Click on the (+) next to the ‘Output’ field to select an output material from the inventory.
+Click on the "output" drop-down menu to select an output material from the inventory.
 Please note that both input and output materials must be created before using this tool.

 Click on ‘Add Reaction’ to add another reaction if needed.
 Once you are done adding reaction to the reaction map, click ‘Next’.